internet-sicherheit/eco-blockchain-governance/technical/0011-node-monitoring/README.md

 ## Unresolved questions
 * Defining a process to ingest and visualize the data reported by the core nodes
 * Defining a process for reporting hardware resource available and usage
 * How to report the information needed for monitoring without granting more permissions that are required to perform the tasks.
+* Establishing an alerting strategy when multiple node owners are involved